-- A. Single-family dwelling. - B. Two-family dwelling of two stories or less in height. - C. Barn or stable used exclusively for agricultural purposes. - D. Shelters having roofs supported by columns or walls and intended for storage, housing use or enclosure of persons, animals, or chattels, but not excepting any garage, out building, or any accessory buildings used for any commercial or industrial purpose.
+- A. Single-family dwelling, unless specifically included by local ordinance or state law. - B. Two-family dwelling of two stories or less in height. - C. Barn or stable used exclusively for agricultural purposes. - D. Shellers having roofs supported by columns or walls and intended for storage, housing use or enclosure of persons, animals, or chattels, but not excepting any garage, out building, or any accessory buildings used for any commercial or industrial purpose.